Pcornat/PLC-to-Phone/README.md

-## ForElectrolux
+## For a company
-A subject during my internship in Electrolux.
+A subject during my internship.